wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 compiled in.

 - A library maintainer wants to provide packages of their game library using different graphics backends.

+- SciPy wants to provide packages built against different BLAS libraries, like OpenBLAS and Accelerate on macOS.
+This is something they [indirectly do today](https://github.com/wheelnext/wheelnext/pull/2#discussion_r1957200935)

 - Manylinux standard doesn’t cover all use-cases: [github.com/pypa/manylinux/issues/1725](https://github.com/pypa/manylinux/issues/1725)